Alfresco/docs-alfresco/insight-engine/latest/config/indexing.md

 </property>
 ```

-All these features are working as expected in Search Services 2.0 deployments with Cross Locale configuration **enabled**:
+The following features are working as expected in Insight Engine 2.0 and above deployments with Cross Locale configuration **enabled**:

-* Equals operator can be used from UI search boxes and the results are expected
+* Equals operator can be used from the user interface search boxes and the results are as expected
-* Facet labels are returned without the localisation prefix, so they are shown consistently in the UI
+* Facet labels are returned without the localization prefix, so they are shown consistently in the user interface
-* Queries used in Alfresco Search REST API are accepting equals operator (=) for properties with every tokenisation option: `false`, `true` and `both`
+* Queries used in Alfresco Search REST API accept the equals operator `=` for properties with every tokenisation option: `false`, `true` and `both`.

-## Fingerprint

-For information on FIngerprint see